lance27866854/RSA-Encryption/README.md

 The professor didn't flunk me, but I thought that I had learned more than a lesson counted for 3 credits.
 (Ha ha...)then this unsecured RSA encoder was created.
 I use 5-bit to encript text.(Normally using 1024-bit, but I had limited time.
 It is summer vaccation...)

+Note: in this project, there is a function called "exp_mode" written by others.
+I found it when someday I browsed Yahoo page.